cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-25.0-released/index.md

 ## What’s New in CloudNativePG 1.25.0?

-Version 1.25.0 introduces groundbreaking features to simplify PostgreSQL operations and enhance data durability.
+Version 1.25.0 introduces groundbreaking features to simplify PostgreSQL operations and enhance data durability control.

 ### Major Highlights